ipsy-md/docs/docs/open-science/research-data-management/publish.md

 ### Preprint repositories:

 - [PsyArxiv:](https://osf.io/preprints/psyarxiv) Dedicated to psychological research (hosted by OSF).
-- [BioArxiv:](https://www.biorxiv.org/) Dedicated to biological research (numerous cogntive neuroscience preprints are published on BioArxiv)
+- [BioArxiv:](https://www.biorxiv.org/) Dedicated to biological research (numerous cognitive neuroscience preprints are published on BioArxiv)
-- [ArXiv:](https://arxiv.org/) Dedicated mainly to mathematics, physics, computer-science, but it can be used in case of methodological papers.
+- [ArXiv:](https://arxiv.org/) Dedicated mainly to mathematics, physics, computer-science, but it might be a good choice especially in case of methodological papers.
 - [f1000:](https://www.f1000.com/) Dedicated to life science research, it allows a public peer-review.
 - [Zenodo:](https://zenodo.org/) Dedicated to multiple disciplines.